tobiaschristophe/quiz-game/README.md

 - Function with the largest signature take 1 arguments, while the median is 1.
 - Largest function has 17 statements in it, while the median is 8.5.
 - The most complex function has a cyclomatic complexity value of 2 while the median is 1.5.

+# Unfixed bugs

+* The previously mentioned problem with the alt-text in the html code.
+Since the game works they way it was designed, I decided to leave this bug due to lack of understanding/knowledge how to resolve it.

+# Deployment

+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+* In the GitHub repository, navigate to the Settings tab.
+* Qlick settings, then pages.
+* Choose main branch and save.

+The live link can be found here - https://tobiaschristophe.github.io/quiz-game/

+# Credits

+## Content
+* I used the readme from Code Institute (I love maths) as a template when wrighting this one.
+* I made the game area 75% (this was shown in an instructional video from Code Institute before starting this project)

+## Media
+* All the images are from google.